yx1138/Java/README.md

 ### Participation

 Ask as many questions as you have.
 I would encourage you to ask the questions in class by raising your hand.
 However, I understand that you may not feel comfortable asking in front of a large group and so would prefer to ask your question anonymously.
-To facilitate as many questions in-class as possible, each lecture I will be opening a stream on [streme.co](http://streme.co/) to allow anyone to ask questions anonymously.
-I will have the stream running throughout lecture and will answer questions as they are asked.
-I will post the unique stream URL for the lecture at the start of the lecture.
+To facilitate as many questions in-class as possible, we will be using a NYU student built application called [edu.chat](https://edu.chat).
+Each of you will get an individual login.
+In addition, to be able to ask questions anonymously, I will be providing anonymous login information as well (will be posted here as soon as it's setup).
+I will be monitoring the chat throughout lecture and will answer questions as they are asked.

 ### GitHub Usage